PAGE TOP

 Manga Spine Art Collection

-As with many long running manga series, Dragon Ball releases were printed with artwork on the spine.
-As you collect the volumes and place them side-by-side on your book shelf, you may notice that the spine art creates a larger image or montage!
-Each release — both the tankōbon and kanzenban — had their own respective spine art created.
-Dragon Ball has also made special spine art appearances across magazines!
+As with many long running manga series, Dragon Ball releases are printed with artwork on the spine.
+As the volumes are collected and placed side-by-side on a bookshelf, the spine art creates a larger image, or montage.
+Each release — in both tankōbon and kanzenban formats — has its own respective spine art created.
+Dragon Ball has even made special spine art appearances across magazines.

 The tankōbon spine montage begins with the seven Dragon Balls floating around Shenlong, and is followed by various characters (led by Goku riding on Kinto-Un) from the series running across the spine.
 Akira Toriyama strongly hints in his “Ask Me Anything Corner” of tankōbon volume six that he drew the spine art for the tankōbon releases as they were being published, saying he was not sure what he would draw for the spine of the eighth volume.
 You may also notice that there are a couple of nice cut-off points, or breaks in the artwork: volumes 7, 16, 24, 32, & 42.